-Figure 5.
+Figure 3.

-It is interesting that last year we saw no sustained effect of hurricane activity on the water quality in these areas, but that this year, there should be so much of a difference.
-Our only explanation for this is that during 2006, the FKNMS experienced very different water masses than seen in previous years.
-Because the deviations from long term conditions were greatest on the oceanside of the Keys, we believe that these differences were due to a change in the oceanic waters, not from SW Shelf water moving through the passes.
-This is not to say that the Gulf of Mexico was not an influence.
+We believe that the FKNMS experienced very different water masses than seen in previous years leading to anomalous water quality conditions.
+This year, deviations from long term conditions occurred both on the oceanside and gulfside of the Keys.
+We believe that these differences were due to a change in waters of SW Shelf water moving through the passes.
 Gulf waters transported south by the Loop Current west of the Tortugas could have been entrained in the Florida Current.
 Better integration with physical circulation models of the Gulf of Mexico and South Atlantic Basin may provide some clues as to the source.